[Updated November 26, 2021]

 As for Angel Falls, that name was already taken by the world’s tallest uninterrupted waterfall– a UNESCO World Heritage Site in Venezuela– not to mention a 90-foot waterfall in Maine.
 To be blunt, the Angel Falls in Georgia doesn’t fare well in comparison.

-But with both waterfalls located along a fairly easy 1.75-mile out-and-back trail through a gorgeous forest filled with hemlock and rhododendron, it remains one of our favorite waterfall hikes in GA.
+But with both waterfalls located along a 1.75-mile out-and-back trail through a gorgeous forest filled with hemlock and rhododendron, it remains one of our favorite easy waterfall hikes in GA.

 Read on for our in-depth guide to these two North Georgia waterfalls on Lake Rabun, including some history of the area, driving directions, and a detailed description of the hike itself.